maans2001/UJ-NLP-Project/README.md

 ## Project Overview

-This project includes two main applications:
+Welcome to the **NLP Arabic Dialect Identification and Next Word Prediction** project!
+This project leverages advanced natural language processing techniques to offer two main functionalities:
 1. **Next Word Prediction (Knowledge-Based)**: Uses an n-gram model to predict the next word in a given sentence with the MADAR dataset.
 2. **Arabic Dialect Identification (Machine Learning)**: Utilizes a BERT model with lexicon features to identify the Arabic dialect of a given text, leveraging the MADAR dataset.

+✨ **Experience the project live on [Streamlit](https://uj-nlp-project-maan-sulaimani.streamlit.app/)!** ✨

 ## Features
 - Next Word Prediction using n-gram model